Mathreus/AuditPRO/README.md

 - BigQuery Integration: Efficient queries on large datasets, enabling detailed analysis of transactions and inventory positions;
 - Anomaly Detection: Use algorithms to identify deviations and potential irregularities in large datasets;
 - Data Visualization: Create interactive dashboards to facilitate the interpretation of results and support decision-making.
+- SAP System: The analyses are conducted based on the SAP System.
 ### Benefits:
 - Efficiency: Significantly reduce the time required to perform audits, allowing the audit team to focus on more strategic areas;
 - Accuracy: Reduce human errors and increase consistency in audit tests;